 Gimme all of the raspberries, please!
 In the form of Easy Raspberry Chia Seed Jam, of course.

-Chia Seed Jam is the perfect way to sweeten up your morning oatmeal, your Greek yogurt, your favourite muffin or your breakfast toast while adding tons of super-good-for-you chia seeds into your morning.
+Chia Seed Jam is the perfect way to sweeten up your morning oatmeal, your yogurt, your favourite muffin or your breakfast toast while adding tons of super-good-for-you chia seeds into your morning.
 Or use this raspberry chia jam as a sauce and drizzle it over ice cream for dessert!!

 And I’m not judging if you find yourself eating it by the spoonful too.